 Nebo’s or Notability's (or other apps') advantages over traditional notes

 All in all, taking good digital notes is not that different from taking good traditional notes.
 You've got to find out what works for you: stickers, memo-notes, color-coding, line thickness, different fonts, markers...
 The upside to digital notes is that you only need to bring your iPad, no matter how many different notes you're going to take, and digital note taking has certain advantages over traditional note taking.
 For example, with some apps (like Nebo or Notability) you can paste in your own images, record audio, or add unlimited stickers.
 Deleting your writing is also easier digitally than it is traditionally.
 You don't need fancy tools to delete your pen markings - just a digital eraser!

 Conclusion: Nebo vs Notability

-Whether you choose Nebo or Notability, both of these apps are noteworthy… 🙂
+Whether you choose Nebo vs Notability, both of these apps are noteworthy… 🙂